Am I Being Scammed? Learn How to Avoid Scams

 Scam artists are clever; they have the ability to manipulate most personal information for their own gain.
 For this reason, it's important to protect all your personal data, no matter how unimportant it may seem.

 However, certain pieces of information are especially valuable to scammers.
-Take your IP address, for example; you can view your own public IP address on the WhatIsMyIP home site, but if a scammer has access to your IP, they could potentially trace it back to your ISP and launch a phishing scam against you.
+Take your IP address, for example; you can view your own public IP address on the WhatIsMyIP home site, but if a scammer has access to your IP, they could potentially trace it back to your Internet service provider and launch a phishing scam against you.
 Your email address and phone number are also valuable, as innocuous as they seem; these are ways for a scammer to contact you and gain your trust.

 Do your best to protect all your information, from Social Security numbers to home addresses.
 This helps improve your online privacy and security, which lowers your chances of becoming a scammer's victim.